 Terry Elling is a litigation attorney in Holland & Knight's Government Contracts Practice Group in the firm's Tysons office.
 He is experienced in all principal aspects of government contracting.

 Mr. Elling provides counsel and representation across the spectrum of government contract matters, including bid protests, claims, prime contractor-subcontractor disputes, small business contracting programs, suspension and debarment, as well as civil false claims.

-A significant portion of Mr. Elling's practice involves working with government contractors who perform in support of overseas/contingency operations and who market defense articles and services to foreign governments.
-He also counsels contractors who work with non-U.S. team members to ensure compliance with U.S. export controls, the Foreign Corrupt Practices Act (FCPA) and U.S. Combatant Command acquisition requirements.
+A significant portion of Mr. Elling's practice involves working with government contractors who perform in support of overseas/contingency and disaster-response operations and who market defense articles and services to foreign governments.
+In this regard, he also has extensive experience advising non-U.S.-based companies that compete for and perform government contracts and subcontracts.
+He also counsels contractors who work with non-U.S. team members to ensure compliance with U.S. export controls, the False Claims Act, the Foreign Corrupt Practices Act (FCPA), industrial security and U.S. Combatant Command acquisition requirements.

 Mr. Elling also has extensive experience in related areas such as: